noahvogt/slidegen/README.md

 # slidegen

-As the name may partially imply, **slidegen** generates song slides as images - out of a plain text input file - intended for use with [OBS]() to livestream a typical (contemporary) Sunday church service.
+As the name may partially imply, **`slidegen.py`** generates song slides as images - out of a plain text input file - intended for use with [OBS]() to livestream a typical (contemporary) Sunday church service.

-This program is also intended to be used in conjunction with [ssync](https://github.com/noahvogt/ssync), which is basically a wrapper script that automatically syncs a local copy with the remote slide repository, removes the old obs slides and lets the user interactively choose the new slides with a smart fuzzy finder.
+This program is also intended to be used in conjunction with **`ssync.py`**, which is basically a wrapper script that automatically syncs a local copy with the remote slide repository, removes the old obs slides and lets the user interactively choose the new slides with a smart fuzzy finder.
+It stands for slidesync, by the way.

-Standalone use of **slidegen** is possible and can sure fit other use cases.
+Standalone use of **`slidegen.py`** is possible and can sure fit other use cases.

 ## Why this program exists